Pylons/sdexternaledit/docs/index.rst

    $ mkdir -p ~/bin
    $ ln -s /path/to/my/python/bin/zopeedit ~/bin

-Run zopeedit once with a single bogus filename as an argument.
+Run zopeedit once without any arguments as an argument.
 This will cause the program to generate a configuration file in ``~/.config/collective.zopeedit/ZopeEdit.ini``.

 .. code-block:: text

-   $ zopeedit foo
+   $ zopeedit

-It will throw an error.
-Ignore the error.
 Edit the resulting ``~/.config/collective.zopeedit/ZopeEdit.ini`` file and uncomment the ``editor =`` line, setting it to whatever your preferred text editor is.

 .. code-block:: text